Selling scrap metal is actually one of the most profitable forms of recycling.

 - Non-Ferrous: It is a non-ferrous metal if the magnet does not stick to the metal.
 Some common examples of non-ferrous metals are copper, aluminum, brass, stainless steel and bronze.
 Non-ferrous metal is actually valued more at scrap yards as these are very valuable to recycle.

 Know Your Metal

-Recognizing the different types of metal, and knowing their worth are considered as the most difficult task in metal recycling.
+Recognizing the different types of metal, and knowing their worth are considered the most difficult task in metal recycling.
 Get to know the basic metals and their value, and you won’t be wasting your time on scraps that won’t make you any money.

 If Copper is in good condition, then it will have a reddish color.
-But if it’s a bit worn, then copper will be of brown color with some green rusted areas.
+But if it’s a bit worn, then the copper will be of brown color with some green rusted areas.

 Copper can be found in your own house as plumbing pipes, roofing materials like gutters.
 The interior of air conditioners and common electric wires are also made up of copper.

 Take note that copper is one of the most valuable metals to recycle.
 Make sure to collect and set them aside as this metal is guaranteed to be bought for a good price by scrap yards.

 Aluminum is of whitish, silver color.
 You can easily bend it if it’s thin.
 These are also usually colored in white paint.

 Aluminum cans in bulks are those that are often brought to scrap yards.
 But be on the lookout as aluminum may be found in some finishing of your home such as the gutters, sidings, window frames, and doors.